-It is important to embrace the principle of the healing power of art within prison.
+It is important to embrace the principle of the healing power of art within the prison.
 Accept any offer of education and learn from those who are prepared to pass on their expertise and experience, and this is particularly true when it comes to mastering the art of playwriting and screenwriting.
 I decided to mix my experience of being a prisoner with my desire for my own salvation and my love for human rights issues.

-My research for the character was drawn from both real life experience within the prison in which I was a prisoner and reading about people who appeared before the Truth and Reconciliation Commission.
-There were a number of truly unsavory characters in the prison with me.
+My research for the character was drawn from both real life experiences within the prison in which I was a prisoner and reading about people who appeared before the Truth and Reconciliation Commission.
+There were a number of truly unsavoury characters in the prison with me.
 I observed their interactions and how, especially in the case of one man, despite lengthy sentences to be served, they considered themselves a cut above.